Overview of Delaware Taxes

 This is called the reassessment year.
 For example, the Kent County reassessment year is 1987.
 In New Castle County the reassessment year is 1983.
 In Sussex County the reassessment year is 1974.
 Municipalities also have their own assessments, although some simply use the county assessment.

 Assessed values are based on the market value as of that reassessment year.
 In Kent County, for example, assessed values are equal to 60% of the 1987 market value.

-If additions are made to a property, or a new structure is built on the property, the value is reassessed.
+If a homeowner makes additions to a property or builds a new structure on the lot, the value is reassessed.
 Even in those cases, however, the assessor does not try to determine current value, rather what the value would have been in the reassessment year.

 As you can imagine, home prices in the reassessment years for each county were significantly lower than they are now.
 That means assessed values are a fraction of current market values.